kishlaykumar07/Admin-Dashboard/README.md

 # Acknowledgements

-User data is fetched from the Geektrust API endpoint: members.json
+User data is fetched from: [Geektrust API endpoint](https://geektrust.s3-ap-southeast-1.amazonaws.com/adminui-problem/members.json).

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.